Peak Age of Information in Priority Queueing Systems: Introduction

 It has been well documented and accepted that monitoring and sensing according to a Poisson process is effective \cite{masry1978poisson}.
-In that light we consider multiple data sources (sensors) that monitor according to a Poisson process with potentially different rates due to the difficulty in sensing (recall our motivation example of a manufacturing setting).\textbf{ }Also, not all streams of packets have the same priorities, and we consider a setting where there are $k$ data sources prioritized from 1 (highest) to $k$ (lowest).
-There is a single processor (server) that ``serves'' the $k$ packet streams based on a static priority mechanism.
-The system model is provided in Figure \ref{fig:System-Model}.
-We consider two settings in this paper: one in which there is buffer for each data source that can hold only one packet at a time, and the buffer only holds the packet that arrives most recently; another where each buffer can hold infinitely many packets.
-The first scenarios is ideal if the objective is only to perform real-time decisions, while the latter is useful if we also wish to not drop any packets and keep entire data streams for offline diagnostics.
-Our objective is to obtain the PAoI for each class of sensed information under each scenario assuming a general distribution of service time for packets.
+In that light we consider multiple data sources (sensors) that monitor according to a Poisson process with potentially different rates due to the difficulty in sensing (recall our motivation example of a manufacturing setting).\textbf{ }We consider a setting where there are $k$ data sources prioritized from 1 (highest) to $k$ (lowest).
+There is a single server that ``serves'' the $k$ packet streams based on a static priority mechanism.
+We study the static queue priorities mainly because in many cases, there are some data sources whose packets contain age sensitive information or emergency information such as high temperature, high pressure (see \cite{najm2019content}).
+These data packets need to be transmitted as soon as possible, thus high static priorities for these data sources are needed.
+Another example is given by Maatouk et al \cite{maatouk2019age}, which says that in the vehicle network, the safety related data should be allocated higher priorities over the other non-safety related data to improve the traveling experience.
+All these real applications motivate us to consider a multi-queue system with static priorities.